 There is nothing absolute about any of the rules that different investigators have devised for determining whether a signal from a certain transmitter can be heard at a given point.
 However, some charts and rules are useful when studying the subject of transmission phenomena, even though they are approximate.
-Such a chart The conditions which obtain in the medium itself are undoubtedly the most important factor in determining the results.
+Such a chart is shown reprinted from QST with some explanation of what it means.
+It shows roughly what may be expected of different frequencies or the corresponding wavelengths in radio communication.